A one-day online training course for Research Fellows to learn how to write effectively about their research for non-specialist audiences

 To register or to find out more please contact firstname.lastname@example.org

 Eligible attendees: Royal Society Dorothy Hodgkin, Newton International, Industry, Sir Henry Dale, University Research and Wolfson Fellows.

-This course is designed for scientists who need to write about their research for non-specialist audiences, for example in blog posts, magazine articles, lay summaries of grant applications, and the drafting of press releases.
+This course is designed for Research Fellows to be able to effectively capture the attention of non-specialist audiences across a variety of contexts by writing about their research.
+For example in lay summaries for non-specialist or interdisciplinary panels, policy briefings, social media, magazine articles, and in the drafting of press releases.
 The course covers the fundamentals of communicating technical information accurately to non-specialist readers, the essential structure of short summary articles, the tools to engage readers with longer-form writing, and how to adapt written content for online audiences.
-Participants prepare a short article about their research before the course, which is then used in development exercises during the day.
+Participants prepare a short article about their research for the course, which is then used in development exercises during the workshop.
 Highlights of the course include individual feedback from tutors who work in science writing, and developing a short article specifically about your research.
-View the programme.

 This course is designed for scientists by SciConnect and led by principal trainers Dr Claire Ainsworth and Dr Jon Copley, along with additional guest trainers with backgrounds in science writing and editing for national newspapers and popular science magazines.